There is an urgent need for a model of Indigenous housing that directly engages community, is sustainable, affordable, and easily-replicated.

 The catalyst was a devastating 2017 fire which destroyed the home and possessions of Bawoorrooga community leaders, Claude Carter and Andrea Pindan, leaving their entire family residing in a tin shed.
 Bawoorrooga community members were traumatised, not only from the fire, but from the impact of generational trauma; pervasive throughout Indigenous Australia.
 FISH staff Kristian Rodd and Jara Romero-Escolar lived full-time at Bawoorrooga to understand the community needs, and to build community trust and engagement.
 Supported and encouraged by FISH, the community embraced this opportunity to rebuild, despite daunting challenges.

 We have seen Bawoorrooga transition from trauma to pride, and from dependence to independence.
-By enabling the community to plan and take control of the re-build process, they have discovered their capabilities and have realised that they can shape their futures.
-The project builds a local leadership base which is permanent, Indigenous, and culturally-connected to the land.
+By enabling the community to plan and take control of the build, they have discovered their capabilities and have realised that they can shape their futures.
+The project created a local leadership base which is permanent, Indigenous, and culturally-connected to the land.
 Bawoorrooga has been restored as a place of cultural leadership – well-known for traditional healing, art, and knowledge of homeland.
 Every project step is an education and training opportunity.
-Literacy and numeracy is interwoven with practical and vocational skills.
+Literacy and numeracy was interwoven with practical and vocational skills.
 The community leaders have proudly given the following feedback:

 “We’d like to thank everyone for helping us heal.
 All that is behind us now – we’re moving forward.
 We hope this sort of project can happen in other communities that are battling like us… We’ve always got a big smile now.
 Before, it was really a downfall.
 Now, we feel our ‘lien’ (spirit) is going up and up as we build these walls.
 We feel ‘wideo’ (happy) – like your soul is really strong… It’s really happening now – things are growing.”